-Offa S. Lattimore was originally born in Marion, Alabama on January 10, 1865, the son of John Lee and Catherine Shivers Lattimore.
+A native of the "Heart of Dixie", Offa Shivers Lattimore was born in Marion, Alabama on January 10, 1865, the son of John Lee and Sarah Catherine (Shivers) Lattimore.
+He received his curious name in honor of his maternal grandfather Offa Lunsford Shivers (1815-1881), a professor of medicine at the Memphis Medical College.
 The Lattimore family resided in Alabama until 1877, when they removed to Falls County, Texas, where Offa received his education.
-In the early 1880s he found employment with the Texas Central Railway Company, working on the railways from 1883-1884.
-A few years after leaving his employ, Lattimore enrolled at Baylor University to study law and also began teaching school during this time.
+In the early 1880s, he found employment with the Texas Central Railway Company, working on the railways from 1883-1884.
+A few years after leaving his employ, Lattimore enrolled at Baylor University to study law and also began a brief stint teaching school.

 Lattimore was admitted to the bar in 1889 and in August of that year relocated to the city of Fort Worth to open a law practice.
 In the following year he married to Ms. Ermine Field Buck (1866-1944) with whom he would have eight children, who are listed as follows: Nannie (born 1888), Offa Jr. (1890-1952), Halbert Shipp (1892-1969), John Lee (1894-1967), William Buck (1895-1954), Robert Baker (1897-1974), Oliver (died aged three months in 1898) and Walter R. (1900-1967).